Instantaneous equilibrium Transport for Brownian systems under time-dependent temperature and potential variations: Reversibility, Heat and work relations, and Fast Isentropic process: Time-reversed protocols: Work and Heat Relations for ieq processes

 Here we consider the time-reversed protocols, $\lambda_R(t)=\lambda(\tau-t)$ and $\beta_R(t)=\beta(\tau-t)$.
 In general, the ieq path of the reversed protocols will be different from the time-reversed trajectory of the ieq forward process due to the odd-parity nature of $\dot{\lambda}$ and $\dot{\beta}$ in the auxiliary potential $U_1$ in (\ref{U1fg}).
 The subscript ieqf (ieq forward) is used to differentiate it from the ieqr (ieq reverse) protocol.
 The properties of the position and momentum distribution $\rho_{\rm ieq}(x,p,t)$ and the energetics of the ieq of the forward and reversed protocols are examined as follows.
 Due to the ieq nature of the position and momentum statistics, the time dependence of the distribution $\rho_{\rm ieq}(x,p,t)$ is through the instantaneous values of $\lambda(t)$ and $\beta(t)$, and hence the distribution function of the ieq paths of the time-reverse protocols is the same as the time-reversal of the ieq forward distribution function:

 i.e., the path ensembles cancel out the odd-parity in $U_1$ and restore the time-reversal symmetry of the ieq distribution.
-In addition, since the $\langle E_0\rangle$, $\langle U_0\rangle$, and $S(t)$ are state functions, one can easily see that the energy changes and entropy production of the ieqf and ieqr processes obey the following time-reversal symmetry
+In addition, since the $\langle E_0\rangle$, $\langle U_0\rangle$, and $S(t)$ are state functions, one can easily see that the energy and entropy changes of the ieqf and ieqr processes obey the following time-reversal symmetry

 which can be directly verified using (\ref{meanE}).
 On the other hand, although $Q+W=\langle \Delta E_{\rm ieq}\rangle$ which is similar to $\langle \Delta K_{\rm ieq}\rangle+\langle \Delta U_{\rm ieq}\rangle=\langle \Delta E_{\rm ieq}\rangle$, the work and heat for the ieq process do not obey similar time-reversal relations as in (\ref{TR}).
 However, remarkably one can show in the next section that the mean dissipated work and heat are the same for ieqf and ieqr: